Nashat-Ahmed/web-nginx-localhost/README.md

 ## Jenkins Pipeline
 The Jenkins pipeline (Jenkinsfile) builds the Docker image, runs tests, and deploys the application on AWS (EC2 instance) Using Ansible-playbook.

+### Accessing the application website on browser
+- localhost:80